vwilson05/real-estate-management/docs/decisions.md

 ### Decision: Use Client Components for Interactive Features
 - **Context**: Next.js 14 uses React Server Components by default, but interactive features require client-side JavaScript.
-- **Decision**: Mark components that use client-side libraries (React Query, React Hook Form, Tremor) with the "use client" directive.
+- **Decision**: Mark components that use client-side libraries (React Query, React Hook Form) with the "use client" directive.
 - **Implementation**: Added "use client" directive to:
   - PropertyList.tsx
   - PropertyForm.tsx